Fin Bartels

-Fin Bartels (born 7 February 1987) is a German professional footballer who plays either as midfielder or as a striker for 2.
-Bundesliga team Holstein Kiel.
+Fin Bartels (born 7 February 1987) is a German former professional footballer who played either as midfielder or as a striker.

 Club career

 Early career

 Bartels began his career at TSV Russee and later played for SpVgg Eidertal Molfsee before joining Holstein Kiel in 2002.
 In 2005 Bartels moved up to Holstein Kiel II.
 Later that year he broke into the first team squad at Kiel, before joining Hansa Rostock of the Bundesliga in 2007.

 Rostock

 Bartels made his debut for Rostock against VfL Wolfsburg in a 3–1 defeat.
 He then scored his first Bundesliga goal with a bicycle kick on 1 March 2008 against Arminia Bielefeld to tie the game late on.

 St. Pauli

 Bartels became an instant regular at FC St. Pauli, making 31 appearances in his debut season.
 His first start came on matchday 6, against Borussia Dortmund.
 However, the club was relegated from the Bundesliga having finished in last place.
 His strongest two seasons for St. Pauli were the 2012–13 season and 2013–14 season, in both of which he scored seven league goals in the 2.
 Bundesliga.
 In January 2014, he announced his decision to not renew his St. Pauli contract but to leave the club for Werder Bremen.